The Bankrate promise

 - Microloans: These are small loans, often available from SBA lenders.
 The maximum loan amount from the SBA is $50,000.

-- Lines of credit: Lines of credit give you a revolving source of funds that you can draw from as needed up to a certain limit.
+- Lines of credit: Lines of credit give you source of funds that you can draw from up to a certain limit as needed.
+Most are revolving, which means that you repeatedly borrow from the credit line as you pay back past loans.

 - Equipment financing: These loans are used to buy expensive equipment and have long repayment terms.
 The equipment serves as collateral, which can help make qualifying easier.